-3.1 Technical and administrative tasks related to disciplinary liability and/or damages caused by a student are handled by the University's Legal and Personnel Office.

-3.2 In cases of a reported disciplinary violation, the University's Legal and Personnel Office or the Dean of SMS shall call for the convening of an Academic and Disciplinary Commission (hereafter, the Commission) to make a ruling in accordance with the Student Book of Regulations and University Statute.

-3.3 A student suspected of a breach of obligations/discipline shall be informed of the initiation of the proceedings.
+- 3.1 Technical and administrative tasks related to disciplinary liability and/or damages caused by a student are handled by the University's Legal and Personnel Office. - 3.2 In cases of a reported disciplinary violation, the University's Legal and Personnel Office or the dean of relevant department shall call for the convening of an Academic and Disciplinary Commission (hereafter, the Commission) to make a ruling in accordance with the Student Book of Regulations and University Statute. - 3.3 A student suspected of a breach of obligations/discipline shall be informed of the initiation of the proceedings.
 The written notification for the scheduled hearing is to be delivered personally to the student in question through the University protocol or registered mail.
 A student may request from the Dean of Students a separate hearing prior to the convening of the Commission to voice his/hers views on the incident in question.
-The Dean of Students shall report to the Commission in writing or in person during the proceedings any relevant observations or findings resulting from this meeting.

-3.4 The student will be requested to present a written statement to the Commission for consideration at the proceedings.

-- 3.5 The Commission shall have a minimum of three (3) members including: - a.
-Dean of SMS or faculty member appointed by the Dean - b.
+The Dean of Students shall report to the Commission in writing or in person during the proceedings any relevant observations or findings resulting from this meeting. - 3.4 The student will be requested to present a written statement to the Commission for consideration at the proceedings. - 3.5 The Commission shall have a minimum of three (3) members including: - a.
+A representative of the student's academic department (the dean or a faculty member appointed by the Dean) - b.
 Dean of Students (or student requested representative from the academic staff, subject to availability) - c.
-A member of University management - 3.6 In reaching its decision, the Commission shall consider:
+A member of the University Management

-- a.
-University Statute and Student Book of Regulations

-- b.
-The report and additional documentation presented by the complainant or witness as stipulated in Article 2.2 of this Chapter

-- c.
-The written statement from the student

-- d.
-Student File

-- e.
-Any other relevant materials

-3.7 The Commission shall present both the minutes of the meeting and its written Decision to the University Legal and Personnel Office, within three working days of the hearing.
+- 3.6 In reaching its decision, the Commission shall consider: - a.
+University Statute and Student Book of Regulations - b.
+The report and additional documentation presented by the complainant or witness as stipulated in Article 2.2 of this Chapter - c.
+The written statement from the student - d.
+Student file - e.
+Any other relevant materials - 3.7 The Commission shall present both the minutes of the meeting and its written Decision to the University Legal and Personnel Office, within three working days of the hearing.
 After protocolling the Decision, the University Legal and Personnel Office shall deliver the Decision personally to the student in question through the University protocol or registered mail.
-A copy of the Decision will be delivered to the Dean of SMS and to the Registry.

-3.8 A student may file an appeal, either individually or by virtue of an authorized attorney, against the ruling of the Commission to the University Senate, within eight (8) days from the reception of the Commission's Decision.
+A copy of the Decision will be delivered to the dean of the relevant department and to the Registry. - 3.8 A student may file an appeal, either individually or by virtue of an authorized attorney, against the ruling of the Commission to the University Senate, within eight (8) days from the reception of the Commission's Decision.
 The Senate has the authority to confirm, amend or revoke a primary decision, either completely or partially.
 The decision reached by the Senate is final.